 Most of the existing PDF-to-QBO tools transform the data and hand it back to you as a black box.
 That works fine — until a reviewer flags a transaction and you spend twenty minutes flipping back to the original PDF, eyeballing column positions, and trying to re-derive how a $42.99 line item became "Office Supplies."
 Or worse — you don't catch a mis-classified line at all because you stopped looking.

-Ledgerline is built for the moment you have to defend the work.
+Workpapertrails is built for the moment you have to defend the work.
 Every cleaned line points back to the exact source — the file, the page, the bbox, the raw extracted text, the named transformations applied.
 So review takes minutes instead of hours.
 And the broken-windows-theory question — "if I have to verify one line, do I have to verify all of them?" — never starts.
+As AI takes over more of the routine extraction, the same trail-back layer answers the same question for the agent's output that it answers for yours.

 Public posts from accountants and small-business owners describing the workflow we replace.
 Quoted verbatim; sources linked.